carpentries-incubator/reproducible-publications-quarto/episodes/07-code-chunks-1.md

 > {: .solution}
 {: .challenge}

-### Caption your figure output from code chunks:
+### Caption your code chunk output:

+The options we just looked at focus on code evaluation and text output.
+However, we have another set of options that deal with how plot or figure outputs look at act.
+Many of the options start with `fig.`.
+The one we will use today allows us to add a caption to our figure.
 Again, this is an optional feature, but if you need (or want) to add captions to your publication, it is straightforward to do in code chunks.

 The caption information also resides between your brackets at the beginning of the chunk: `{r}`